North Korea fires 2 short-range ballistic missiles after US submarine arrives in South Korea | Law-Order

 North Korea has remained publicly silent about King, who crossed the border during a tour of Panmunjom while he was supposed to be heading to Fort Bliss, Texas, following his release from prison in South Korea on an assault conviction.

 The US still has not been able to ascertain King's condition, a senior administration official said Monday in Washington.
-Asked if U.S. officials had a better understanding of whether King intended to defect, the official said they still had "no indication about what was going on in his mind that day."
-The official was not authorised to comment publicly and spoke on the condition of anonymity.
+Asked if US officials had a better understanding of whether King intended to defect, the official said they still had "no indication about what was going on in his mind that day."
+The official was not authorized to comment publicly and spoke on the condition of anonymity.

 Analysts say North Korea may wait weeks or even months to provide meaningful information about King to maximize leverage and add urgency to US efforts to secure his release.
 Some say North Korea may try to wrest concessions from Washington, such as tying his release to the United States cutting back its military activities with South Korea.